turbulem/ios-guidelines/README.md

 -(void)setExampleText: (NSString *)text image: (UIImage *)image;
 ```

-No special requirements for private methods.
-They can be named as normal methods, but do not use underscore prefix as it is reserved for use by Apple.
+There are no special requirements for private methods.
+They can be named as normal methods, but do not use underscore prefix as it is [reserved for use by Apple](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingMethods.html#//apple_ref/doc/uid/20001282-1003829-BCIBDJCA).

 In class implementations, there should be one line between every methods, and one line before and after @implementation.
 Pragma marks should leave a line before and after.
 ***Example:***